fmenozzi/shadertoy-rs/README.md

 cargo run --release -- --example elemental-ring
 ```

 Make sure you build/run in release mode; textures take several seconds to load in debug mode.
+You can also download from [crates.io](https://crates.io/crates/shadertoy-rs).

 So long as you restrict yourself to the supported uniforms, shaders copy-pasted directly from Shadertoy should run with no modifications.
 The following uniforms are currently supported, with more coming soon: